openpreserve/hawarp/unpack2temp-identify/README.md

 allows to import the result as a comma separated file (CSV) in spreadsheet applications or for large data sets in a Hive (http://hive.apache.org) table.

-In the current implementation, the number of elements packaged in a single container file should not bee too high, i.e. rather hundreds of thousands than millions, because, firstly, the file lists are internally managed as ArrayList and HashMap objects and, secondly, in the Hadoop job, one container is processed in a map task and the container items are extracted to one single directory.
+The individual files are are internally managed as ArrayList and HashMap objects and, secondly, in the Hadoop job, one container is processed in a map task and the container items are extracted to one single directory.

 The spring-based application configuration allows easily adding new identification tools by extending the abstract class 'Identification'